 The scenes take him back to his quietly peculiar adolescence (No. 2 pencils had a surprising significance), to his college days, down into the underground, and up through several stabs at “normal” adulthood . . . they take him from Montana to Florida, from Cuba to California, from Kansas to New York to Germany and back to Montana as he makes him way through an often mystifying—but just as often hilarious —labyrinth of fears and desires, obsessions and obligations, blessed madness and less-than-blessed sobriety . . . they take him into the lives of a shrink who’s a whiz a role reversal and of a dizzying eccentric cheerleader; of radical misfits and misfit radicals; of an ethereal stewardess (the traveling man’s dream); and two guerilla commandos who mix shtick and nightmare in their tactical brew.
 And each scene is a reminder of the unbargained-for-terror that has guided him to the bottom of his hole.
 For this digging is his final act of “prudence and sanity”—he’s taking control, getting there first, robbing his fears of their power to destroy . . . or so he believes.
 But is this act really sane?
 Is his daughter’s estimation of his emotional well-being (“pretty buggo, too”) the only truly sane statement being made?
 Is sanity even the issue?
 In the dazzling final scenes, William turns from the hole—from his past and from his future 0 to himself, digging deeper and deeper to find his answers.
 The Nuclear Age is pyrotechnically funny and moving, courageous and irreverent.
 It takes on our supreme unacknowledged terror (whose reality we both refuse to accept and all too easily accommodate ourselves to), finds it lunatic core, and shapes it into a story that speaks of, and to, an entire age: our own, our nuclear age.
 It is an extraordinary novel.

 Tim O’Brien received the 1979 National Book Award in Fiction for Going After Cacciato.
-His novel The Things They Carried won France’s prestigious Prix de Meilleur Livre Etranger and the Chicago Tribune Heartland Prize.
-His two most recent novels, In… More about Tim O’Brien
+His novel The Things They Carried won France’s prestigious Prix de Meilleur Livre Étranger and the Chicago Tribune Heartland Prize.
+His novels In the Lake of the Woods and Tomcat in Love, were national bestsellers.

 Published by Knopf Mar 13, 2013| 320 Pages| ISBN 9780307829689